-In order to minimize adverse economic impacts to local communities and businesses as a result of meeting enhanced watershed protection requirements, DEP funds numerous programs that help to improve environmental infrastructure—especially stormwater management and wastewater treatment—while promoting and supporting environmentally sound economic development throughout the watershed region.
+In order to minimize adverse economic impacts to local communities and businesses as a result of meeting enhanced watershed protection requirements, we fund numerous programs that help to improve environmental infrastructure—especially stormwater management and wastewater treatment—while promoting and supporting environmentally sound economic development throughout the watershed region.

 East-of-Hudson Municipal Separate Storm Sewer System